Should You Wear Glasses In Photos?

 Introduction

-A common question I get from clients is, “Should I wear my glasses or not?”
-To settle this quandary, I ask how they routinely show up in the world. – if everyone knows you for always wearing glasses, then you should absolutely have them for your portraits and headshots.
-If the inverse is true, then don’t wear your glasses.
-Having said that, I explain that it’s worth doing both – with and without glasses – because digital space is cheap, and it’s better to have options!
-I never want my clients to look at their photos and wonder, “Is this really me?”
-So, if you have to choose, how do you decide whether to wear glasses or not for your portraits?
+A common question I get from clients is, “Should I wear my glasses when taking pictures?”
+To settle this quandary, I ask how they routinely show up in the world.
+If everyone knows you for always wearing glasses, then you should absolutely have them for your portraits and headshots.

 Like this content and want some more?